Tre5et/treelauncher/README.md

 ## Setup
 - Download the latest `TreeLauncher-xxx.msi` file from [releases](https://github.com/Tre5et/treelauncher/releases) and install it
   - Windows might warn you about the installer because I'm not smart enough to sign it properly.
 Decide for your self whether you want to click `More info` and `Run anyway` ;)
-- Alternatively, download the latest `TreeLauncher-xxx.zip` file from [releases](https://github.com/Tre5et/treelauncher/releases), extract it and run the `.ext` file.
+- Alternatively, download the latest `TreeLauncher-xxx.zip` file from [releases](https://github.com/Tre5et/treelauncher/releases), extract it and run the `.exe` file.